 Compare the Cost of Toyota Camry Insurance by Model Year and Company

-The Average Cost to Insure a Toyota Camry by Company
+Average Cost and Cheapest Companies for Insuring a Toyota Camry

 Is a Toyota Camry Expensive to Insure?

 When determining premiums, insurance companies consider several variables, including the driver's age, driving history, model year and location.
 Compared to other vehicles, Toyota Camry insurance costs tend to be moderate.
 According to the most recent data from the National Highway Traffic Safety Administration (NHTSA), this car model is stolen at an above-average rate, making it riskier to insure.

 Cost is an important consideration when shopping for car insurance.
 However, also consider the level of service and claims experience an insurer offers.
 The top-rated auto insurance companies for a Toyota Camry are:

 - State Farm: MoneyGeek score 90 out of 100 ($1,085 per year)

 - GEICO: MoneyGeek score 89 out of 100 ($1,160 per year)

 Among the seven providers we looked at, State Farm came out on top for affordability and second for customer satisfaction.